-Your employees represent your business to customers and clients, and they have a significant effect on your ability to grow over the long term.
+Your employees represent your business everyone else, and they have a significant effect on your ability to grow over the long term.
 One of the top fears of entrepreneurs is worrying that they will make poor decisions when it comes time to hire.
 While founders are naturally eager to grow their business, most startups can’t support a full staff in their infancy.

 Along with hiring too quickly, inexperienced managers often choose people who are destined for failure.
-In fact, a recent survey of 1,000 UK small businesses revealed that 40 percent had exited three employees over the last five years, and 14 percent had exited over six.
 To minimize turnover, founders should evaluate people for fit and then for skills.
 When it’s only a few people, each person affects the entire company, so be careful not to let “bad seeds” in.

 Starting Too Early